Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: Our Approach

 \section{Our Approach}

-We formulate the joint optimization of video bitrate adaptation and satellite selection in Section~\ref{ssec:problem}.
-Then, we describe our joint optimization for a single user in Section~\ref{ssec:single-user} and joint optimization for multiple users in Section~\ref{ssec:multi_user}.
+We formulate the joint optimization of video bitrate adaptation and satellite selection in $\S$\ref{ssec:problem}.
+Then, we describe our joint optimization for a single user in $\S$\ref{ssec:single-user} and joint optimization for multiple users in $\S$\ref{ssec:multi_user}.

 \comment{

 }